Emergency Psychiatric Services (EPS)

 San Jose, CA 95128

 Fax: (408) 885-6117

 Hours: Open 24-hours, 7 days a week

 Emergency Psychiatric Services (EPS) is the only 24-hour locked psychiatric emergency room, which provides emergency psychiatric care to residents of Santa Clara County.
 Nearly all our patients are on involuntary psychiatric holds (5150’s).
-Mental Health Urgent Care (MHUC) operates a walk-in crisis clinic, with a psychiatrist on duty, seven days a week for those seeking voluntary services.
+Behavioral Health Urgent Care (BHUC) operates a walk-in crisis clinic, with a psychiatrist on duty, seven days a week for those seeking voluntary services.